aashishvasu/OpenComposite/README.md

 	... etc
 ```

 Next, we need to configure the project.
-OpenOVR relies fairly heavily on scripts that
+OpenComposite relies fairly heavily on scripts that
 generate code, and this has *vastly* simplified things - I expect the repo would contain
 roughly three to four times more code otherwise.